LucasPaesen/samenvattingen/test_cn2.md

  4. The destination device replies to the frame with a unicast frame addressed to PC 1.
  5. The switch enters the source MAC address of PC 3 and the port number of the ingress port into the address table.
 The destination address of the frame and its associated egress port is found in the MAC address table .
  6. The switch can now forward frames between these source and destination devices without flooding, because it has entries in the address table that identify the associated ports .

+**Alleviating network congestion:**

+Switches help alleviating network congestion by:
+1. Facilitating the segmentation of a LAN into separate collision domains
+2. Providing full-duplex communication between devices
+3. Taking advantage of their high-port density
+4. Buffering large frames
+5. Employing high-speed ports
+5. Taking advantage of their fast internal switching process
+6. Having a low, per-port cost

 ##Commandos
 ###Initiële configuratie van switch / router